 - your company’s logo in the upper left corner

 - no splash pages

 - a breadcrumb trail that shows them where they are in the site (and which allows them to get “home” with a click)

 - a site map

-If these conventions are violated, hard to find, or hard to use, visitors are likely to leave the website and go elsewhere.
-(13) As Jakob Nielsen says, these conventions ” increase users’ sense of mastery over the website, increase their ability to get things done, and increase their overall satisfaction with the experience.”
-(14)
+If these conventions are ignored, hard to find, or hard to use, visitors are likely to leave the website and go elsewhere.
+As Jakob Nielsen observed in 2004, these conventions “increase users’ sense of mastery over the website, increase their ability to get things done, and increase their overall satisfaction with the experience.”

 Implications for Web Developers | Do follow the standard conventions of the current web.
 This helps visitors know where they are, how to move forward or back, and how to find certain kinds of information.